zhenkewu/zhenkewu.github.io/README.md

     - For each repo (in the folder `/_data`), the `url` should not end with `/`.
 For example, use `url: /projects/baker`, instead of `url: /projects/baker/`
 * navigation:
     - For example, the "papers" tab is specified in the folder "papers/".
 At the top, `title` is for tab name; `group` can be either `navigation` or `subnavigation` depending on whether you want to show this tab or collapse into the "More" tab; `navorder` specifies the order appearing in the navigation bar (1 for the first tab).

+ ## Other Technicalities
+ * `categories`
+    - refers to the subfolders in the main directory without an underscore `_`;
+    - is used to refer to specific locations in the website (my current guess is that the definition of `categories` ships with the engine of jekyll, so no need to user-define categories)
+* style sheets
+    - There are two that matter: `/assets/themes/lab/css/style.scss` and `/assets/themes/css/style.scss`; The former works for posts, the latter for pages PRIOR to entering posts.
+    - This might best be fixed, but I don't have time now to check how they are currently used in different pages.